 An allowance is a great way to teach your children about handling money.
-Let’s face it when a child sees a toy at the store they have to have it, or in their words, “I need it.”
-But the reality is they don’t need it, they want it.
-By having an allowance you can teach your child the importance of saving for something they want versus asking for everything they see.
+Let’s face it; when a child sees a toy at the store, they have to have it, or in their words, “I need it.”
+But the reality is they don’t need it — they want it.
+By giving them an allowance, you can teach your child the importance of saving for something they want versus asking for everything they see.

 Teaching Money Management

 One of the reasons why kids should get an allowance is to teach your child how to manage money.
 After giving them an allowance, have your child set aside a portion for saving and giving.
 For example, you can have them set aside 10% to their savings and 10% to give.
 This allows your child to learn the importance of both saving and giving money.1 It also teaches them impulse control because they know not to spend all of their weekly allowance immediately.

 In addition, teaching money management gives your child the freedom to make their own decisions.
 For example, if they want a new toy, they will have to save for it.
 You can even help them create a chart to see their progress while saving, and it will teach them self-control.1

 It’s up to you to choose the age at which your child gets an allowance.
 However, a good age to consider is 5 or 6 (or kindergarten age).
 The reason why kids should get an allowance at this age is that they can start learning how to earn and manage money around this time.2 An important lesson before starting an allowance is teaching the basics of money — how many quarters are in a dollar?
 How many dimes are in a dollar?
 And so on.

 How Much Money To Give Your Child